daya6489/DriveML/README.md

     + `AutoDataPrep` function to generate a novel features based on the functional understanding of the dataset

 2. ML Model Optimization
-    + `autoMLmodel` function to develope baseline machine learning models using regression and tree based classfication techniques
+    + `autoMLmodel` function to develop baseline machine learning models using regression and tree based classification techniques

 3. Model interpretations
     + `autoMLReport` function to print the machine learning model outcome in HTML format